 Ankle sprains are one of the most common injuries in children.
-Ankles are made up of three bones with ligaments (tough, stretchy tissue which hold the bones together).
+Ankles are made up of three bones with ligaments (tough, stretchy tissue that hold the bones together).
 The ligaments help stop the ankle joint from moving around too much.

-Ankle sprains usually happen when there is a sudden movement or twist, and often when the foot rolls over.
-A sudden movement or twist can overstretch the ligaments, causing tears and bleeding (which shows as bruising and swelling) around the ankle joint.
+Ankle sprains usually happen when there is a sudden movement or twist – often when the foot rolls over – and the ligaments are overstretched.
+This causes tears and bleeding (which show as bruising and swelling) around the ankle joint.
 These movements are more likely

 Some children will need medicine to help with the pain.
 In most cases, paracetamol is enough.
 Anti-inflammatory medications may help, but these are not suitable for every child.
-Ask your health care professional for further advice.
+Ask your GP or local pharmacist for further advice.
 Always read and follow the instructions on the

 Encourage your child to gently exercise and stretch the ankle joint.
-This should begin almost immediately to minimise stiffness.
+This should begin almost immediately after their injury to minimise stiffness.
 Start with exercise 1 and progress to exercise 4.
 Your child may have some mild pain at first.
 If

 Draw a circle in the air with the affected foot.
 Repeat this 10 times.